opf/openproject/docs/release-notes/13-4-0/README.md

 <!-- Warning: Anything above this line will be automatically removed by the release script -->

 ## Contributions

+A very special thank you goes to our sponsors for features and improvements:

+- City of Cologne for sponsoring new features for the project lists
+- BMI for sponsoring features on progress reporting and Gantt charts
+- Deutsche Bahn for sponsoring the OneDrive/SharePoint integration

-A big thanks to Community members for reporting bugs and helping us identifying and providing fixes.
+Another big thanks goes to our Community members for reporting bugs and helping us identifying and providing fixes.
 Special thanks for reporting and finding bugs go to Andreas H., Diego Liberman, Andreas G, Mario Zeppin, Arved Kampe, and Richard Richter.

 We are always thankful for our great [Community](https://www.openproject.org/blog/community-instance/).
 If you are thinking about contributing to OpenProject yourself, we would like to encourage you to do so!